MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.WebSelectionType.md

 | **xlAllTables**_default_|
 | **xlSpecifiedTables**|

-If you import data using the user interface, data from a Web query or a text query is imported as a  **[QueryTable](Excel.QueryTable.md)** object, while all other external data is imported as a **[ListObject](Excel.ListObject.md)** object.
+If you import data using the user interface, data from a web query or a text query is imported as a  **[QueryTable](Excel.QueryTable.md)** object, while all other external data is imported as a **[ListObject](Excel.ListObject.md)** object.

-If you import data using the object model, data from a Web query or a text query must be imported as a  **QueryTable**, while all other external data can be imported as either a **ListObject** or a **QueryTable**.
+If you import data using the object model, data from a web query or a text query must be imported as a  **QueryTable**, while all other external data can be imported as either a **ListObject** or a **QueryTable**.

 The  **WebSelectionType** property applies only to **QueryTable** objects.

 ## Example

-This example adds a new Web query table to the first worksheet in the first workbook and then imports data from the first and second tables in the web page.
+This example adds a new Web query table to the first worksheet in the first workbook and then imports data from the first and second tables on the webpage.

 ```vb